-Mark, who is famous for using Australian Native ingredients taught the boys plenty of new recipes which used of kangaroo, local cheese, lemon aspen sauce (made from fruit native to the Daintree), barramundi, lemon myrtle chicken and the very popular native black pepper sauce with local beef.
+Mark, who is famous for using Australian Native ingredients, taught the boys plenty of new recipes which used kangaroo, local cheese, lemon aspen sauce (made from fruit native to the Daintree), barramundi, lemon myrtle chicken and the very popular native black pepper sauce with local beef.

 The marquee event was attended by more than 170 guests and required the boys to prepare and serve lunch.
 For several of the boys, it was their time in a hospitality setting and they relished the opportunity to man the barbecues or serve hungry patron.

 Evan Saunders from the Snowy Valleys Council said the boys worked extremely well with Mark.

 “The amount of comments from guests in regards to how calming and confidence boosting Mark was with the boys was staggering,” Evan said.
 “It was almost like every person I spoke to mentioned it.
 The boys, in assisting Mark, really ensured that this day was a success.”

 Evan said he’d witnessed the impact Clontarf was having on the lives of the young men who were enrolled.